severalnines/docs/user-guide/cli/s9s-backup.rst

 **Examples**

-Assume we have a data node on 10.10.10.20 (port 3306) on cluster id 2, and we want to backup all databases using mysqldump and store the backup on ClusterControl server:
+Suppose we have a data node on 10.10.10.20 (port 3306) on cluster id 2, and we want to backup all databases using mysqldump and store the backup on ClusterControl server:

 .. code-block:: bash